Happy New Year everyone!

 You and I have to consciously make it happen so that things are magically different and better in the New Year.
 The MAGIC comes from us – through our clear intentions, effort and focus.

-And the important question is this – how will YOU make it happen in 2013 so that this year is your best year ever?
+And the important question is this – how will YOU make this year your best year ever?

 Assuming of course that you want to make it your best year.
 No pressure!